 Click here to view a list of all current EDTFI members

-Quarterly meetings are held from 10am to 12noon at the Charis Center for Eating Disorders on the first Fridays of March, June, and December.
-The September monthly meeting is an annual member conference (date/time TBD) held at the InTech Business Park in Indianapolis.
+Quarterly meetings are held virtually from 10am to 12noon on the first Fridays of March, June, and December.
+The September monthly meeting is an annual all-day, in-person member conference (date/time TBD) held at the InTech Business Park in Indianapolis.

 6640 Intech Blvd.
 Suite 195